Indiana Nurse Aide Registry

 Certification Renewal for Indiana Nurse Aides

-The state of Indiana requires Certified Nurse Aides to renew their certification every 2 years.
+The CNA registry in Indiana requires Certified Nurse Aides to renew their certification every 2 years.
 The certification can be renewed through regular mail or online via he Indiana Professional Licensing Agency (PLA) Online Licensing System.
 To be re-certified, applicants must:

 - Have worked as a CNA for 8 hours in the last 24 months.